About the event

 RITR offers a variety of courses to fit every skill level.
 With rocks, sand and fast single track we have it all.

-From cheering participants on to stuffing goodie bags, this event would not be successful without the help of our dedicated volunteers
+From cheering participants on to stuffing goodie bags, and setting up aid stations, this event would not be successful without the help of our dedicated volunteers

 Plain and simple, RITR would not be possible without the support of our generous sponsors